Southwell, Nottinghamshire: Location and population

-The town is on the River Greet and is located 9 mi west of Newark on Trent, 15 mi northeast of Nottingham, 13 mi southeast of Mansfield and 22 mi southeast of Worksop.
+The town lies on the River Greet; it is located 9.8 mi west of Newark-on-Trent, 17 mi north-east of Nottingham, 14 mi south-east of Mansfield and 25 mi south-east of Worksop.

 The population of the town was recorded at 7,491 in the 2021 census.

 Town districts

 The historic town centre is based around the cathedral area, but nearby outlying communities grew and eventually were subsumed into the town.